Identity-Preserving Text-to-Video Generation by Frequency Decomposition: Introduction

 Large-scale pre-trained video diffusion models \cite{opensoraplan, opensora, allegro, cogvideox} have facilitated a variety of downstream applications \cite{magictime, controlnet, InstaDrag, evagaussians, cycle3d, ViewCrafter}, particularly in identity-preserving text-to-video (IPT2V) \cite{dreamvideo, customvideo, motionbooth, Still-moving, magic-me}.
 However, existing methods face significant challenges, particularly the high overhead associated with the need for case-by-case finetuning, which diminishes their applicability.
 Within the open-source community, only the ID-Animator \cite{ID-Animator} can implement tuning-free IPT2V, but it can only generate videos similar to talking head \cite{TalkingHead-1KH} and has poor id preservation.

 Additionally, the above efforts are predominantly based on U-Net and cannot be adapted to the emerging DiT-based video model \cite{opensoraplan, opensora, cogvideox, allegro, easyanimate}.
 This challenge may stem from the inherent limitations of DiT compared to U-Net, including greater difficulty in training convergence and weakness in perceiving facial details.
 From some prior findings in frequency analysis of vision/diffusion transformers \cite{rethinking_DiT, ViT, HAT, U-ViT, U-DiTs, Freeu, yu2024promptfix}, we can know that the reason is: \textbf{Finding 1:} \textit{Shallow (\eg, low-level, low-frequency) features are essential for pixel-level prediction tasks in diffusion models, as they ease model training.} U-Net facilitates model convergence by aggregating shallow features to the decoder via long skip connections, a mechanism that DiT does not incorporate; \textbf{Finding 2:} \textit{Transformers have limited perception of high-frequency information, which is important for preserving facial features.} The encoder-decoder architecture of U-Net naturally possesses multi-scale features (\eg, richness in high-frequency), while DiT lacks a comparable structure.
-To develop a DiT-based control model, it is necessary to address these issues first.
+To develop a DiT-based control model, these must be addressed first.
+Please see Appendix for more details.

 For ID-preserving video generation, the challenges stem from the requirement for each frame to incorporate both high-frequency (\eg, age- and make-up-independent identity markers) and low-frequency information (\eg, facial shape) derived from the reference image, which can just be used to make up for the DiT defects mentioned above.
 Therefore, we propose \textbf{ConsisID}, to keep the \textbf{identity} \textbf{consis}tency in video generation by frequency decomposition, based on the previously \textbf{Findings of DiT} in frequency analysis.
 Thanks to the large-scale pre-trained DiT, we can use its powerful capabilities to achieve tuning-free effects.
 ConsisID decouples identity features into high- and low-frequency signals, which are injected into specific locations within the DiT, facilitating efficient IPT2V generation.
 Specifically, in line with \textit{Finding 1}, we first convert the reference image and the facial key points to the low-frequency signal, then concatenate them with input noise latent to ease the training.
 Following \textit{Finding 2}, we utilize a dual-tower feature extractor to capture high-frequency facial information, which is integrated with vision tokens within the transformer block, thereby enhancing the DiT's high-frequency perception capabilities.
 Finally, to transform the pre-trained model into an IPT2V model and improve its generalization, we further introduce a hierarchical training strategy.